 We would like to send you our strongest remarks concerning the presentation this Wednesday of the pact for migration and asylum.
 The documents (press release, memo, communication, legislative proposals) were presented to the press – and to the public – in only one language (English).
 No version in another working language (French or German) was available, more than two hours after the official communication.
 At the end of the day, only the two-page press release was available in French.
 Which is out of proportion with the speed constraints of the profession of journalist.

 This seems all the more unacceptable to us since it is not an isolated case, but a repeated practice, now almost systematic, especially since your arrival at the head of the European Commission.
 We regret it.
-Need it be recalled that the use of several languages is not only a legal obligation of the Treaties, but also has a valuable political and practical significance.
+Need we remind you that the use of several languages is not only a legal obligation of the Treaties, but also has a valuable political and practical significance?

 First of all, the EU Treaty has established as a rule official communication in all the languages spoken in Europe.
 And practice has consecrated the simultaneous and equal use of three working languages.
 These translations are not an option for the European institutions, but an obligation.
 Obligation which, if it were not to be respected, would result in the cancellation of the decisions taken.
 The Court's case law on recruitment bears witness to this.